frances-uy/frances-uy.github.io/essays/ai-your-personal-learning-assistant.md

 ChatGPT has unexpectedly taught me a new, different skill of how to ask questions to get the answer I want.
 Over time you realize that the AI only outputs as much information as you give.
 I found that it would unnecessarily paraphrase prompts given with extra “fluff”.
 For example if you were to give a single code of line and ask it what the problem is, it won’t give a helpful answer because it simply would not know what the rest of your code is.

 In the realm of software engineering, knowing how to ask smart questions is a quintessential aspect to learning.
-Help from humans through forums such as StackOverflow, Discord, etc. can be extremely helpful—especially if they had the same experience.
+Help from humans through forums such as Stack Overflow, Discord, etc. can be extremely helpful—especially if they had the same experience.
 If your issue is unique, you get left with general steps to take.
 However, ChatGPT can be treated as a personal coding companion that can give you specific code snippets to try,

 At some points, generative AI took away valuable moments of frustration from being stuck or catching up on new material by giving away full answers in seconds.
 By being inefficient on more complex problems, I probably spent more time fixing that prompt than tracing the code to see what was up.
 ChatGPT is a great way to start or find a small fix.
 However we can’t fully rely on it yet for important projects.